-- 1/4 teaspoon ground yellow mustard
+- 1/4 teaspoon ground mustard powder

-- 1/8 teaspoon cayenne pepper, plus additional to taste
+- 1/8 teaspoon cayenne pepper plus additional to taste

-- Ground paprika, for garnish
+- Ground paprika for garnish

-- Finely chopped fresh chives, for garnish
+- Finely chopped fresh chives for garnish

 - Fill a saucepan with enough water to cover the eggs by 1 inch.
-Add the salt and bring to a gentle boil.
-Once the water is boiling, gently lower in the eggs, being careful not to break them.
+Add 1 tablespoon of salt and bring to a gentle boil.
+Once the water is boiling, gently lower the eggs, being careful not to break them.
 Reduce heat to a gentle boil and cook the eggs for 14 minutes.

 - Cut the eggs in half from tip to tip.
 With a small spoon, gently scoop out the yolks and add them to the bowl with the curry mixture (for a very smooth filling, press the egg yolks through a sieve and into the bowl).
 Set the egg whites aside.

-- Scoop or pipe the curry mixture into the hollow egg whites (I place the mixture in a ziptop bag, then snip off the corner to pipe).
+- Fill the hollow egg whites with the curry mixture (I place the mixture in a ziptop bag, then snip off the corner to pipe).
 Refrigerate until ready to serve.
 Just before serving, sprinkle with paprika and chives.